ton-community/tutorials/03-client/index.md

 npm run build
 ```

 Publishing to GitHub Pages is pretty straightforward.
 You would normally create a git branch named `gh-pages` in your repo that contains the static website files that were generated in the `dist` directory during the build.
-Then you would normally open the repo on GitHub's web UI and enable "Pages" under "Settings" (pointing the "Branch" to "gh-pages" after it is pushed).
+Then you would normally open the repo on GitHub's web UI and enable "Pages" under "Settings" by selecting the Source to be "Deploy from a branch" and pointing it to "gh-pages" branch and "/docs" folder after it is pushed.

 For the exact steps, you can follow Vite's tutorial for [Deploying to GitHub Pages](https://vitejs.dev/guide/static-deploy.html#github-pages).